Thank you for your interest in joining our team!

 LOCATION (position based at): Winter Haven office

-MAJOR DUTIES: Provide assessment of prospective employment settings to determine computerization options.
+MAJOR DUTIES: Provide assessment of prospective employment settings and client workstations to determine assistive technology options.
 Consult with prospective employers to analyze relevant aspects of the worksite to ascertain feasibility of placement.
 Write job task analyses for all feasible sites identified.
 Following approval of job modification plan, purchase (through DBS), deliver, and install complete configuration, then provide training to client and employer at the worksite.
 Work with DBS in arranging computer purchases for clients and on related issues as needed.
-Provide follow-up, re-engineering, and further technical support as needed.
+Provide follow-up, re-engineering, and further technical support including scripting or programming where needed.
 Evaluate new technology and make recommendations for improvements in the program.
 Maintain records and complete reports, forms as required (note: extensive report writing required).
-If assigned, perform troubleshooting and repair on computer components, including but not limited to: cable/DSL modems, printers, scanners, hard drives, video cards, monitors, network cards, CD-ROMS, power supplies, etc. If assigned, provide assistive computer training to assigned clients and evaluate progress and class completion.
-Training now included use of iPads and iPhones with their built-in adaptations for persons who are blind or visually impaired.
+If assigned, perform troubleshooting and repair on computer components, including but not limited to: printers, scanners, hard drives, video cards, monitors, network cards, power supplies, etc. Client training includes use of Microsoft products, iPads, iPhones, and other smart phone devices with the adaptations for persons who are blind or visually impaired.
 Plan and update curriculum to meet clients’ needs, including the following: Windows commands, speech commands, data base management, interactive software, word processing, Braille printing, and use of speech and large text software.
-Make recommendations regarding curriculum updates when needed.
-Plan and conduct job seeking skills class when assigned.
+When assigned, carry out setups and repairs of PC workstations at job sites.
 Consult as needed with other staff members who are working with the same clients.
+Work with IT Manager and senior level team members to acquire advanced level AT skills as necessary to support clients and customers.
 Other duties as assigned.